spiral/docs/components/entity.md

 }
 ```

-Now, we can get list of public fields by executing method `publicFields` of our entity:
+Now, we can get a list of public fields by executing method `publicFields` of our entity:

 ```php
 public function index()